abs-tudelft/wiki-search-alveo/wrapper/README.md

  - The host library must be built in the `alveo` directory; run `make host` in that directory after satisfying the dependencies listed in the `alveo` directory readme file.
+ - Clang, used to generate the Rust bindings from the C header file.

 Usage
 -----